-I suffer from some breathing problems, and while I take medication, my medical healthcare professional also recommended that I get some oxygen-producing plants for my house.
+The highest oxygen-producing plants.
+I suffer from breathing problems, and while I take medication, my medical healthcare professional also recommended getting some oxygen-producing plants for my house.

-So I had to dive deep and find out which are the best plants that increase oxygen to improve the air quality and remove toxins in my home.
+So I had to dive deep and find the best plants that increase oxygen to improve the air quality and remove toxins in my home.

 While these are great benefits, oxygen-producing plants are also a great aesthetic addition to my indoor spaces.